 The best fruit is always in the top of the tree because it gets the most sunlight and best air circulation.
 But a tall ladder is not very safe to climb.
 If the top of the tree is too tall to reach, the best fruit is wasted.
 The introduction of dwarfing rootstocks has made it much easier to harvest, prune and spray fruit trees.

-Dwarf and semi-dwarf rootstocks are available for many fruit trees.
+Dwarf and Semi Dwarf rootstocks are available for many fruit trees.
 Plant the tree so the graft is at least two inches above ground level, because the tree will grow to full size if the trunk sends out roots above the graft.
-Dwarf trees will grow 8 to 12 feet tall.
-Semi-dwarf trees will grow 10 to 15 feet tall.
-Pruning makes a big difference in size.
-Semi-dwarf trees are usually stronger and bear fruit sooner than dwarf trees because dwarfing rootstocks keep trees smaller because the roots are weaker growing.
+Very Dwarf rootstocks produce trees that will grow 5-6 feet tall: M27 for apples and Tabel for cherries.
+Dwarf rootstocks produce trees that will grow 8 to 10 feet tall: M9 for apples, Quince C for pears and Gisela 5 for cherries.
+Semi Dwarf rootstocks produce trees that will grow 10 to 12 feet tall: M26 for apples and Pixy for plums.
+Semi Vigorous rootstocks produce trees that will grow 12 to 15 feet tall: MM106 for apples, Quince A for pears, St Julien for plums and Colt for cherries.
+These heights are approximate because some varieties grow more vigorously than others.
+Also, pruning makes a big difference in size.
+Semi Dwarf trees are usually stronger and bear fruit sooner than Dwarf trees because dwarfing rootstocks keep trees smaller because the roots are weaker growing.
+Plus, M9 is brittle and the graft will break unless trees are staked or grown on a trellis.

 Fruit trees should be trained to have a single, upright trunk with well spaced, spreading side branches.
 The tree should be cone shaped so the upper branches do not shade out the lower branches.
 The first five years are the most important for training a fruit tree so it develops a strong structure.
 After many years, branches becomes less productive.
 Sometimes a newer sprout should be allowed to develop for a couple of years, then, remove the nearest old branch.